SINTEFMedtek/CustusX/doc/user_manual/cx_user_doc_main_page.md

 ------------------------

 Here is an overview of the workings and features of CustusX: \ref feature_overview.
 Take a look at the \ref definitions for short descriptions of key concepts.
+The \ref plugins contain additional features.

 Build
 ------------------------